Belasitsa Nature Park: Flora

-Around 1500 plant species have been found in Belasitsa Nature Park, including Bulgarian and Balkan endemites, species protected by the Law on Biological Diversity, species included in the Convention on International Trade in Endangered Species of Wild Fauna and Flora and species included in the Red Book of Bulgaria.
+Around 1200 plant species have been found in Belasitsa Nature Park.
+This includes Bulgarian and Balkan endemites, species protected by the Law on Biological Diversity, species included in the Convention on International Trade in Endangered Species of Wild Fauna and Flora, and species included in the Red Book of Bulgaria.

 Some of the plant species protected in the forest include common beech, common chestnut (largest deposit in the country), common yew, European holly, Heldreich's maple, Albanian lily, and Medicago carstiensis.